April 1, 2019

 · Conceptually, the two marks are different “since the [Chiara Eye mark] … identifies a specific person, while the earlier word [‘chiara’] mark merely refers to a first name, without identifying a specific person.”

 On the basis of the factors set out above the General Court found that despite the relevant goods being identical or similar, that the differences between the two marks, particularly the visual differences, were sufficient to “rule out any likelihood of confusion on the part of the public.”
 The court also noted that “as the goods in question are generally sold in self-service stores where decisions to purchase are mainly based on visual criteria, the differences between the two marks mean that consumers will not think that the goods come from the same undertaking or economically-linked undertakings when they bear the marks at issue.”
 Accordingly, the General Court found that the EUIPO were wrong or “erred” in finding that there was a likelihood of confusion

 Overcoming obstacles to gain trade mark protection when there a tween trade marks depends on a variety of different factors.
 If you are keen to protect a particular trade mark but are concerned about other potentially similar trade mark registrations then adopting an informed strategy is advisable.

 Briffa advises on all aspects of trade mark law and practice and offers free 30-minute consultations to all new clients.
-If you would like to book a call or a meeting with one of our specialist IP lawyers, please contact [email protected] or 020 7288 6003.
+If you would like to book a call or a meeting with one of our specialist trade mark lawyers, please contact email@example.com or 020 7288 6003.